-The standard of healthcare in Oman is high thanks to the efforts of the government to ensure investment in a national health service over the past few decades.
-Both public and private medical facilities provide a good standard of care, and there are now over 180 local, district and regional health facilities in Oman, with the largest and best facilities located in Muscat.
+The standard of healthcare in Oman is high thanks to government investment in a national health service over the past few decades.
+Both public and private medical facilities provide a good standard of care, and there are now more than 180 local, district and regional health facilities in Oman, with the largest and best facilities located in Muscat.

-The majority of Oman’s medical doctors and staff are expatriates.
-However, with the government’s policy of Omanization, this is slowly changing, and the government is trying to encourage Omani nationals to go into the medical field.
+Most of Oman’s medical doctors and staff are expatriates.
+However, with the government’s policy of Omanisation, this is slowly changing, and Omani nationals are being encouraged into the medical field.

 Medical treatment in Oman can be expensive and facilities may expect payment upfront.
 Expats should ensure that they full medical insurance.